RisingEdgeIndustries/USB_SSI_Tutorial1/readme.md

 To perform a register read, as we will do in this tutorial, a simple protocol is followed and shown below:
 ![alt text](./supplemental/BD5.png)
-The above protocl shows that the first byte of the 64 byte packet is the rd/wr flag.
+The above protocol shows that the first byte of the 64 byte packet is the rd/wr flag.
 So when set to 0x24 a read command is being issued and when set to 0x42 a write command is being issued.
 In this case, a 0x24 is loaded in byte 0 and the read address is loaded next.
 The address is 32 bits wide with the LSB first.
 An example of the pertinent protocol bytes is shown belo.

 ```python
 		ep_data_out[0] = 0x24	# r/w flag